Guarantee family snuggles galore this December with our Complete Guide To Making A Book Advent Calendar for all ages!

 So, you may like to consider putting one book out each day instead.

-You could leave it under the Christmas tree, on the breakfast table, by your child’s bed or next to the fireplace (if you have one).
+You could leave the day’s book under the Christmas tree.
+Other great places to pop the book include on the breakfast table ready to be discovered straight away, by your child’s bed (toothfairy style!) or next to the fireplace (if you have one).

 If you’re feeling particularly enthusiastic you could even create a daily treasure hunt clue to find the whereabouts of the book!
-So many options!
+What a love holiday tradition, if you have the energy!

 Instead of wrapping each with paper, why not purchase a special piece of Christmas fabric or Furoshiki-style wrap and reuse this each day?

-We absolutely love this idea as not only is it more environmentally friendly but the fabric wrapper itself will become treasured over the years as your little one seeks out the familiar material each morning.
+We absolutely love this great idea from The Ladybirds’ Adventures as not only is it more environmentally friendly but the fabric wrapper itself will become treasured over the years as your little one seeks out the familiar material each morning.

 Ideas For Gathering The Books